torkildr/rpi-appdaemon-docker/README.md

+# This project is inactive, and will not be maintained further.

-# Appdaemon docker image for rPi
+## Appdaemon docker image for rPi

 Docker image for [Appdaemon](https://github.com/home-assistant/appdaemon) for rPi (and probably other armhf flavors, havn't tried :P).